Main content

 Air Bangs With Beach Waves

-Good hair day by @mirandalaunahair
+Good hair day by @urbanhairtistry

 Angled Air Bangs

-Calling anyone who can’t commit to touch-up appointments!
-Have your stylist blend your air bangs into your haircut at an angle for a more seamless grow-out.
+Calling anyone who can’t commit to touch-up appointments: Have your stylist blend your air bangs into your haircut at an angle for a more seamless grow-out.

 When growing out your bangs, you’ll want to ensure your hair can healthily reach its goal length.
 We suggest adding a repairing hair mask into your routine, like Biolage Professional’s Strength Recovery Deep Treatment Pack.